recraftrelic/react-native-shopping-app-documentation/docs/Packages.md

 ## [React Native Splash Screen](https://www.npmjs.com/package/react-native-splash-screen)

-* A splash screen API for react-native which can programatically hide and show the splash screen.
+* A splash screen API for react-native which can programmatically hide and show the splash screen.
 Works on iOS and Android.